i-sazzad/laravel-opentelemetry/Readme.md

-# Laravel OpenTelemetry Package
+# OpenTelemetry Laravel Package

-**Laravel OpenTelemetry** is a Laravel package that integrates OpenTelemetry for automatic HTTP request tracing, query tracing, metrics collection, and enhanced logging with contextual trace information.
+**OpenTelemetry Laravel** is a Laravel package that integrates OpenTelemetry for automatic HTTP request tracing, query tracing, metrics collection, and enhanced logging with contextual trace information.

 ---